No One Knows Exactly How Trumpcare Would Work

 To be clear, if the House passes the current version of the law and the Senate passes a similar bill in a few weeks—two pretty big "ifs" at this point—we still don't really know how it would impact hundreds of millions of Americans.
 There are just too many question marks.
 And coming up with any rational answer means attempting to predict what state legislatures and governors will choose to do.

 If states choose not to opt-out of any Obamacare requirements, it's possible to imagine a scenario where Obamacare, that much-maligned federal law, continues to be quietly implemented at the state level.
-But if states do choose to opts-out, it's also equally possible to imagine a scenario where hundreds of millions of Americans' access to health care changes overnight.
+But if states do choose to opt-out, it's also equally possible to imagine a scenario where hundreds of millions of Americans' access to health care changes overnight.